klesteb/XAS-Csharp/Application/README.md

 	Help is available with the "help" command.
 	>

-Typing "help" will get you this:
+Typing "help" will display this:

 	> help